katugtug/katugtug.github.io/4e/gm/session-tilmat.md

 Passive: Riposte: When you miss the warrior, he deals 5 damage to you.
 Passive: Smoke: visibility limited to 3 squares.
 Cannot target outside of 3 squares.
 Passive: Inhospitable Ground - The ground becomes rough for all players, except the Jaguar.
 Passive: At start of mountains turn, all creatures within 6 squares get attacked with +10 vs reflex, if failed, they are pushed towards him 3 squares.
+Creatures must make an athletics save
 Passive: Oppressive heat - If you start within 5 squares of Tilmat, lose a healing surge.
 If you cannot, become dazed.
 Passive: Each successful attack causes the spirit of an ancient chiche warrior to spawn.
 That warrior immediately makes an attack at +10 vs AC.
 Passive: Gains DR / 5.